Skca01/Skca01/README.md

 ---

-*Building innovative IoT solutions, one project at a time* ⚡
+*Turning ideas into code, one commit at a time* 💻